 Shortly after this was done a Japanese colonel and interpreter arrived.
 King was told the officer was Homma’s Chief of Staff and he had come to discuss King’s surrender.
 King attempted to get insurances from the Japanese that his men would be treated as prisoners of war, but the Japanese officer – through his interpreter – accused him of declining to surrender unconditionally.
 At one point King stated he had enough trucks and gasoline to carry his troops out of Bataan.
 He was told that the Japanese would handle the movement of the prisoners.
 The two men talked back and forth until the colonel said through the interpreter, “The Imperial Japanese Army are not barbarians.”
 King found no choice but to accept him at his word.

 On April 9, 1942, his company received the news of the surrender from Major Richard Kadel their commanding officer.
-The next day, the Japanese entered their bivouac and ordered them to Mariveles so they made their way south to Mariveles.
-From there, they started what became known as the death march.
+The next day, the Japanese entered their bivouac at kilometer 181 and ordered them to Mariveles.
+The members of the company made their way south to Mariveles.
+From there, they started what they simply called “the march” but it became known as the death march.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
-The less sick from the hospital were required to dig latrines and were given a canteen of water that was expected to last three days.
+Many of these men returned from the work details only to die in the camp.
 The death rate among the POWs reached 50 men dying a day.
-The POWs on the detail often had dysentery and/or malaria.
-When they returned the next day, the dead were often sitting up in their graves or wild dogs had tried to dig them up.
-The Japanese finally acknowledge that they had to do something, so the opened a new POW camp at Cabanatuan.
+It is known that he went out on a work detail to Bataan.
+Where the detail was and what it did is not known.

 “Dear Mrs. R. Fanson: